Chapter 2: Color Theory

 Introduction

 They are actually a couple of posts that explain it pretty well.
-If you understand french, I suggest you read this one as well.

 A color key is a concept painting, generally done in Photoshop by the Art Department.